qiuxintao101/cobra/docs/install.rst

 Running your own analysis is almost as easy as running the example analysis (see section :ref:`exampleDataset`).
 Carefully read and follow the following steps and notes:

-1. Copy the files ``config.json`` and ``startAnalysis.sh`` to a directory of your choice.
-2. Modify the file ``config.json`` accordingly.
-For example, we strongly recommend running the analysis for all TF instead of just 50 as for the example analysis.
-For this, simply change the parameter â€œTFsâ€ to â€œallâ€.
+1. Modify the file ``config.yaml`` accordingly.
 See Section :ref:`configurationFile` for details about the meaning of the parameters.
 Do not delete or rename any parameters or sections.
-3. Create a **tab-separated** file that defines the input data, in analogy to the file ``sampleData.tsv`` from the example analysis, and refer to that in the file ``config.json`` (parameter ``summaryFile``)
+2. Change the ``metasheet.csv`` file that match the input data, in analogy to the file ``metasheet.csv`` from the example analysis, and refer to that in the file ``config.yaml`` (parameter ``bam``, ``bigwig``, ``bed``)
-4. Adapt the file ``startAnalysis.sh`` if necessary (the exact command line call to Snakemake and the various Snakemake-related parameters).
-If you run with Docker, see the section below for modifications.
+3. Start a dryrun with the following command snakemake all -np.
+If dryrun is successfull, proceed with snakemake all --cores 6 to start.
-5. Since running the pipeline is often computationally demanding, read Section :ref:`timeMemoryRequirements` and decide on which machine to run the pipeline.
+4. Since running the pipeline is often computationally demanding, read Section :ref:`timeMemoryRequirements` and decide on which machine to run the pipeline.
 In most cases, we recommend running *CoBRA* in a cluster environment (see Section :ref:`clusterEnvironment` for details).
 The pipeline is written in Snakemake, and we strongly suggest to also read Section :ref:`workingWithPipeline` to get a basic understanding of how the pipeline works.

 .. _docs-DockerNotes: